REALTOR RESOURCES: MONTHLY HOME MAINTENANCE TIPS

 - It lowers your utility bill by reducing air leaks

-- Also improves air quality and can prolong your HVAC system’s life
+- It also improves air quality and can prolong your HVAC system’s life

 - It prevents unwanted pests such as ants from entering your home